Unsplashed background img

 The Computational Proteomics Group develops and applies computational solutions for improved data analysis in large-scale omics experiments with focus on proteins and their post-translational modifications (PTMs).
 The aim is to better understand the functional protein states in order to determine, confirm and predict their contribution to cell behavior and disease.

-Our main research interests are
+Our main research interests include

-Modelling and interpretation of signalling in molecular pathways
+Modelling and interpreting signalling in molecular pathways

 For the full publication record, see Google Scholar.